brohlson/parcel-themekit/README.md

 - Run `yarn dev` command to watch for changes
 - Build the production bundle files with `yarn build`.
 - Finally, sync the built files to your store with `yarn deploy`.
+- Simple `build` command is tested in this repo via Circle CI.
+Settings could be extended to test whatever you need.